-ACCT2060 Financial Accounting (3)
+ACCT2060.
+Financial Accounting (3)

-ACCT2070 Managerial Accounting (3)
+ACCT2070.
+Managerial Accounting (3)

-BSNS2170 Computer Applications in Business (3)
+BSNS2170.
+Computer Applications in Business (3)

-BSNS2220 Business Communication (3)
+BSNS2220.
+Business Communication (3)

-BSNS2330 Math for Business and Finance (3); or,
+BSNS2330.
+Math for Business and Finance (3); or,

-MATH2240 Elementary Statistics (3)
+MATH2240.
+Elementary Statistics (3)

-BSNS3030 Management Information Systems (3)
+BSNS3030.
+Management Information Systems (3)

-BSNS3410 Business Law I (3)
+BSNS3410.
+Business Law I (3)

-BSNS3510 Pinciples of Marketing (3)
+BSNS3510.
+Principles of Marketing (3)

-BSNS3640 Principles of Management (3)
+BSNS3640.
+Principles of Management (3)

-BSNS3710 Financial Management (3)
+BSNS3710.
+Financial Management (3)

-BSNS3810 Business Ethics (3)
+BSNS3810.
+Business Ethics (3)

-BSNS3960 Internship in Business (3)
+BSNS3960.
+Internship in Business (3)

-BSNS4690 Global Operations Management (3)
+BSNS4690.
+Global Operations Management (3)

-BSNS4980 Senior Seminar In Business (3)
+BSNS4980.
+Senior Seminar In Business (3)

-ECON2410 Microeconomic Analysis (3)
+ECON2410.
+Microeconomic Analysis (3)

-ECON2420 Macroeconomic Analysis (3)
+ECON2420.
+Macroeconomic Analysis (3)

-Two upper division electives offered by the Business Department (excluding BSNS3960 and BSNS4960)
+Two upper division electives (six credits) offered by the Department of Business and Economics (excluding BSNS3960 and BSNS4960)

 Students pursuing a Bachelor of Science in Business may also pursue a Management of Information Systems Emphasis.

-Management Information Systems Emphasis (26 prescribed credits)
+Management Information Systems Emphasis (23 prescribed credits)

-For the student who wishes to enter the management of information systems field or plans to pursue graduate work in the field of management of information systems.
+For the student who wishes to enter the Management of Information Systems field or plans to pursue graduate work in the field of Management of Information Systems.

 Core classes:

-BSNS3030 Management Information Systems (3) COMP2220.
+COMP2220.
 Computer Programming in C++ (3) COMP2220L.
 Computer Programming in C++ Laboratory (1) COMP2750.
 Data Structures (3) COMP3330.
 Database Design and Programming (3) COMP3330L.
 Database Design and Programming Laboratory (1) COMP3370.
 Systems Analysis and Design (3) COMP3630.
 Networks and Data Communications I (3) COMP3640.
 Networks and Data Communications II (3) MATH2310.
-Discrete Mathematics (3) Bachelor of Arts, Business Administration Objective: To provide professional training for students who plan to enter business careers and to provide the necessary background for the student who plans to pursue graduate work in the field of business administration.
-Administrator: Department Chair, Undergraduate Business Program Requirements: 62 credits; completion of the prescribed core courses.
-If a minor in Economics, Global Business, Management or Marketing is desired, 5 additional prescribed courses (15 credits) are available.
-This will result in a B.A. in Business Administration with a minor in the designated area.
-It may take more than four years for some students to complete the core and minor because of the language requirement.
-Core courses:
+Discrete Mathematics (3) To earn a Bachelor of Arts in Business Administration: Two semesters of an Intermediate Foreign Language are required.
+(62 credits) Bachelor of Science, Economics Objective: To provide professional training for students who plan to enter economics careers and to provide the necessary background for the student who plans to pursue graduate work in the field of economics Administrator: Chair, Department of Business and Economics Requirements: 54 credits; completion of the prescribed courses.
+Core Courses (33 credits):